taoensso/tempel/wiki/3-FAQ.md

 # Can I decrypt Tempel data with other tools?

-**No**, Tempel is **explicitly not designed** for interop with other general-purpose cryptographic tools or portability between platforms/languages/etc.
+**No**, Tempel is **intentionally not designed** for interop with other general-purpose cryptographic tools or portability between platforms/languages/etc.

 Tempel presumes that you'll do both encryption and decryption *using Tempel*, with **Clojure on the JVM**.

-This limitation allows Tempel's API and codebase to be kept small and simple.
+This limitation allows Tempel to implement unique features and keep its API and codebase small and simple.

 # How secure is Tempel?